-While there is no need to purchase an expensive commercially manufactured brooder, the habitat must conform to the basic needs of the chicks as well as not becoming a fire hazard that could destroy your garage or entire home.
+While there’s no need to purchase an expensive commercially manufactured brooder, the habitat must conform to the basic needs of the chicks as well as not become a fire hazard that could destroy your garage or entire home.

 Raising chicks to become pullets and then hens might not be rocket science, but agricultural science principles must be adhered to for the chicks to remain safe and healthy so they can one day produce eggs or meat to put on the table.

 The overall success of your growing flock will depend nearly entirely on where and how they live during the first few weeks of life.

 By following safe and proper brooder setup and chick management in a short number of months they will turn into productive hens and roosters meandering around in the chicken run, awaiting your daily arrival.